OpenChain-Project/OpenChain-KWG/content/en/about/Subscribe/_index.md

-Anyone in charge of open source compliance at a Korean company that develops and distributes software can participate.
+Anyone in charge of open source compliance at a Korean company or institute that develops and distributes software can participate.
 Join the Mailing List!

 ## MAILING LIST